Catch up Online, A Film Festival, A Joyce Concert, A Family History event, an Irish language summer school….

 December TBC.
 Dr Síobhra Atkin, Queen’s University, Belfast.
 2022 O’Donnell Fellow.

 Full abstracts and further details of each seminar, including zoom links, will be circulated closer to the time.
 We look forward to you joining us, either in person or on zoom.

 Dianne Hall (Victoria University)

 Bungendore, New South Wales, Irish Language Summer School

 A week of Craic, Ceol, Damhsa agus Ranganna Gaeilge !

 January 7-14, 2023.
-A week of Irish language classes and cultural activities for all levels, from beginners to fluent speakers.
-Cost $195 ($185 if paid by October 10).
-Special discounted accommodation is available: $1050 single person, single room; $577.50 per person sharing.
+A week of Irish language classes and cultural activities at Bungendore, 40 minutes north of Canberra, for all levels, from beginners to fluent speakers.
+Cost $195.
+Last chance for special discounted accommodation at the Carrington Inn: $1050 single person, single room; $577.50 per person sharing.
 For further information and application form contact

 Eagarthóirí/ Organisors : John & Mary-Anne Curran